Quebec reports over 1,400 new COVID-19 cases as provincial total passes 900k | News

-Public health has added 23 additional virus-related deaths, totalling 13,835 across the province.
+Public health has added three additional virus-related deaths, now totalling 13,856 across the province.

-There are 1,834 hospitalizations, a decrease of 68 compared to Thursday.
-Of the hospitalizations, 119 are in intensive care, a decrease of five from the previous day.
+There are 1,776 hospitalizations, an increase of 18 compared to Sunday.
+Of the hospitalizations, 119 are in intensive care, an increase of five from the past day.

 - You might also like: